kriberg/salt-armada/README.md

 You can change 'markets' too, if you don't need all those indexed and want to save cpu and/or diskspace.

+The list for 'evemail_search_languages' indicates which languages will be used to create the search index.
+If all the mail is predominately in english, that will suffice.
+If you're in a mixed alliance or run for multiple entities with several languages, you can make the mail search better by adding additional indexing languages here.
+To stick with english only, use:

+    evemail_search_languages:
+      - english

+PostgreSQL currently supports the following languages:

+* danish
+* dutch
+* english
+* finnish
+* french
+* german
+* hungarian
+* italian
+* norwegian
+* portuguese
+* romanian
+* russian
+* spanish
+* swedish
+* turkish

+To add a some, simply append them to the configuration.
+The bieffect of adding more languages is a slight increase in the time it takes to parse mails, usually around 10-30 ms, and increased database size.

 Now we have configured armada, stationspinner and our databases.
 Put this into /srv/pillar/top.sls: